 In contrast, the female has a dark bill and duller coloring.
 When breeding, the White-headed Duck prefers lakes with open water and dense vegetation at the margins.
 This vegetation provides protection and shelter for the duck while it is nesting.

-The duck also uses this vegetation to forage for food such as insects, invertebrates, and small fish.
+The duck also uses this vegetation to forage for food, such as insects, invertebrates, and small fish.
 During the winter, the White-headed Duck may migrate to more temperate climates.

-Thus, conservation efforts are needed to ensure that this species remains a part of our planet’s natural heritage.
+Thus, conservation efforts are needed to ensure this species remains a part of our planet’s natural heritage.

 Kingdom | Animalia |